The Council meeting involves all 53

 Monday where the meeting is on a Friday).

 HOW TO SUBMIT A FORMAL QUESTION TO COUNCIL

 A member of the public may submit only one

-Monitoring Officer no later than 5.00 p.m. two clear working days
+with the Monitoring Officer no later than 5.00 p.m. three clear

 email@example.com.
 An email or letter will be sent acknowledging

 A member of the public who has lodged